Why are Bass Boats So Fast and How Fast Can They Go?

 Why are Bass Boats So Fast?

 When tournament bass fishing is involved, added elements are in play: competition and, often, MONEY are both parts of the mix and two big reasons why speed is important to many boaters.
-The faster that tournament anglers get to their spots (or beat out the competition to said spots), the better the perceived chance of success.
+The faster tournament anglers get to their spots (or beat out the competition to said spots), the better the perceived chance of success.

 How Fast Do Bass Boats Go